-The positive impact of a mentally healthy workplace will last longer than any shiftThe Duke of Cambridge
+The positive impact of a mentally healthy workplace will last longer than any shiftThe Prince of Wales

 It feels as if the tide is turning.
 When industry leaders like you, Antonio, can stand up and be so open and honest, it truly shows progress, and it paves the way for others.